 - Technical Support

-At ECC, you'll earn industry-recognized credentials that are highly valued by local employers:
+At ECC, you'll earn industry-recognized credentials that local employers highly value:

 - CompTIA A+